thxForu/mRemote-to-remmina-convertor/readme.md

 # Convert mRemoteNG xml to Remmina files

-This script was created to address stability issues with the deprecated mRemoteNG to Remmina converter project.
+This project was created to address stability issues with the deprecated mRemoteNG to Remmina converter project.
 It provides a reliable way to convert mRemoteNG XML configuration files to Remmina format.

 ## Features